Updated: 6 days ago

 Another example is the composer Pierre Boulez.
 He was influenced by Webern and developed the atonal composition technique.

-Most of the time, the western popular music is composed of scales such as major or minor, and even it is based on modes.
+Most of the time, western popular music is composed of scales such as major or minor, and even it is based on modes.
 However, with serialism, the picture changes quite a lot.

 This technique is based on the principle of controlling the four main parameters in music: